Digital Time Management: Too much at once

 Media work the same way.
 Sascha Lob has been self-critical last week complains about the prevailing populism on the internet and the Dadaist Hugo Ball quotes:

 “As a German prophet you have to shout out loud and speak clearly.
 Because the people are hard of hearing.
 After all, endless repetitions of fewer thoughts do not fail to have an effect. ”

 This is not only true for Twitter: It is something exciting, important and urgent, it will awaken desires to have a certain information now necessarily click, which is then in truth not so interesting.
 Or you do not have to read, because you have already read or heard the content in other forms.

 It is our brain's fault that we keep falling into the same trap: it wants to act as economically as possible and sort out or reject the multitude of information that rushes at us every day as quickly as possible.
 Therefore, we only perceive very selectively.
 Strong stimuli that trigger emotions are processed faster and better than information that is not emotionally involved.
 And so we respond to tense announcements rather than boring messages - perhaps containing more interesting information.

 Against Divided Attention Disorder - just do not click

 The solution?
-Above all, that we are aware of this mechanism.
-And less clicking on such tweets or articles.
-If success fails, the copywriters may be less annoyed with such messages.
+Above all, that we become aware of this mechanism.
+And click less on such tweets or articles.
+If we don't succeed, the copywriters may be less annoying us with such reports.
 Maybe an idealistic assumption.
-Maybe not too far-fetched, if you listen to Gunter Dueck, who talked about urgent-makers - and how to deal with them:
+But maybe not at all far-fetched if you listen to Gunter Dueck, who talked about urgency makers - and how to deal with them:

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!